habitat-sh/habitat/README.md

 * Repeatable builds
 * Single, immutable assets
 * Runtime configuration for multiple deployment scenarios
-* Agnostic to operating enviornment (works on bare metal, virtualiation, containers, PaaS)
+* Agnostic to operating environment (works on bare metal, virtualization, containers, PaaS)
 * Idempotent behavior (the same inputs to the same asset provides the same outcome)
 * Convergent behavior (each service makes progress towards the correct behavior in the face of failure)
 * Exposes promises to those who rely on it